 That’s it!
 We hope you enjoyed our list of things to do in Mauritius.
 Mauritius has so much to offer that it’s difficult to sum it up in one post.

-Getting There – Air Mauritius offers direct flights from London to Mauritius and prices start at £800.
-The flight was comfortable and the staff was extremely attentive.
-We loved the food and the new-generation flat seats in their business class cabin.
+Getting There Air Mauritius offers direct flights from most major cities to Mauritius.
+Our flight was comfortable and the staff was extremely attentive.
+We loved the food on the flight and wanted to highlight this as I rarely enjoy food on flights

 FURTHER READING AND ACCOMMODATION